Staff 2024: Getting Started

-Our two Camp Nurses (RNs) staff the camp Health Center (The Pillbox).
+Our Camp Nurses (RNs) staff the camp Health Center (The Pillbox).
 The Pillbox offers a comprehensive health care service to all staff.
-Our can administer all common over-the-counter medications and there is no charge for this service.
+Our nurses can administer all common over-the-counter medications and there is no charge for this service.
 If any staff member needs to see the doctor, an appointment can be scheduled.
 All staff members must carry comprehensive health insurance.
 Kippewa is less than 20 minutes away from 2 major hospitals.

 If I take medicine, where do I keep it safely?

 All medications, including over the counter medications, must be kept in staff lockers.
 No medications may be kept in the cabin where children live for their safety.